Course Reserve Guidelines

 The Traditional Reserve collection is located behind the front Information Desk in the UC Blue Ash College Library on the first floor of Muntz Hall.
 If you have any questions, you may reach us by phone at 513-745-5710 or visit our library homepage at http://www.libraries.uc.edu/ucba.html.

 Bring the material to the Information Desk in the Library and complete either a Traditional Reserve or Blackboard eReserve Request form.
-Reserve requests may also be submitted by campus mail.
-Electronic versions of the forms are available by clicking on the links below.
+Reserve requests may also be submitted by campus mail (contact Pam Adler to obtain an electronic form).
 Please allow 3 business days to process Reserve requests.
 All Reserve requests are processed in the order they are received.

 Faculty and Staff may borrow library/personally owned items they have placed on Reserve for classroom use.
 The item(s) must be checked-out in person by the faculty member or an administrative assistant authorized to check-out items on the faculty person's record.

-To authorize an administrative assistant to pick-up and check-out items on your record, please send an authorization request email to the Library Director, Heather Maloney, at firstname.lastname@example.org.
-The request will be kept on file and an authorization message will be added to the faculty person’s record.
+To authorize an administrative assistant to pick-up and check-out items on your record, please send an authorization request email to the Library Director, Heather Maloney.
+The request will be kept on file and an authorization message will be added to the faculty person's record.
 The administrative assistant must bring their own UC ID to the library.